alejandralopezgalan/HR-Analytics-PowerBI/README.md

 - Active and Inactive Employees: Among the workforce, 1,233 employees are actively engaged, while 237 are classified as inactive, providing a clear picture of current operational capacity.
 - Employees by Department and Role: The distribution of active employees across departments highlights the dominance of the Technology department, with 828 employees.
 This is followed by Sales (354 employees) and Human Resources (51 employees), emphasising the structural composition of the workforce.
 - Attrition Rate: The current attrition rate stands at 16.1%, reflecting the proportion of employees leaving the organisation.
-- Hiring Trend by Year: An analysis of hiring trends over the past decade (2012 to 2022) reveals key insights, including the year 2016 as a period of the lowest employee retention.
-This trend underscores the dynamic relationship between hiring and attrition.
+- Hiring Trend by Year: An analysis of hiring trends from 2012 to 2022 reveals key insights into employee retention.
+Among all hiring years, 2020 saw the highest number of employees who left the company, highlighting its unique attrition pattern.

 ![overview](assets/img/project1-overview.png)